 D-204-2: Backdated Service Authorizations

 The purchase of goods and services must be authorized with a service authorization (SA) in RHW before the good or service is ordered or received.
-If an SA was not issued for a good or service before the date that the good or service was ordered or received, this is referred to as a backdated service authorization.
+If an SA was not issued for a good or service before the date that the good or service was ordered or received, this is an after the fact backdated service authorization which is referred to as a “backdated SA”.

 All backdated SAs must be approved by the VR Supervisor, if being issued by a field office, or Regional Program Support Manager, if being issued by a regional Medical Services Coordinator (MSC) or Medical Services Technician (MST).

+For documentation requirements for backdated service authorizations, refer to VRSM E-300: Case Notes Requirements – After-the-Fact SA.

 All backdated SAs are subject to consideration as a policy violation.
 However, when a delay of services may have endangered a customer's well-being, a backdated hospital or medical service SA may be issued with required approvals.
 See C-701-4: Necessary, Unplanned Medical Services for additional information.

 D-204-3: After-the-Fact Ancillary Service Authorizations